Alinro/schmemory/README.md

 - shuffle cards before populating the board
 - better UI/UX
 - button to reload game
-- save game stats to local storage
+- save game stats to local storage (after every move or at the end of game)
-- end of game winner showoff
 - different colored highlight based on current player
 - improve accesibility by adding ARIA roles and attributes
 - add support to the Board for multiple tracker instances